McGregor South Africa – Where to Eat, What to do

 This Getaway Magazine Blog post offers some great Dining out information!
 “Places to Eat & Stay in McGregor”

-The Monster Munch Food Truck is a popular attraction in McGregor – rolling in to our village for an evening or two during the week, enjoy beef, chicken and veggie burgers and wraps, etc. Usually sited near our Tourism office from 6pm to 8.30pm.
+The Monster Munch Food Truck is a popular attraction in McGregor – rolling in to our village for an evening or two during the week, often on a Tuesday.
+Enjoy beef, chicken and veggie burgers and wraps, etc. Usually sited near our Tourism office from 6pm to 8.30pm.

 Our wonderful local McGregor Tourism Office has full information on all the restaurants and cafes in McGregor.
 Visit their website for info.
 “Where to Eat”.